-He taught athletics at an elementary school while Milburn was at Southern, and often brought his students to the university to see Milburn practice.
+Thomas taught athletics at an elementary school while Milburn was setting records at Southern, and often brought his students to the university to see Milburn practice.

 ``I was not used to seeing a man run hurdles in 13.2 seconds,″ Thomas said. ``I just couldn’t believe how at ease, how fluid, how cat-like he was, just as if no obstacles were there.″

 When Thomas became Southern’s track coach in 1978, he asked Milburn to teach him about hurdles.

 ``It was an area I was not familiar with.
 But we’ve been successful at Southern in the hurdles.
 I tell my kids we owe it to Rodney Milburn.″